willbidstrup/dend-dm-with-postgres/README.md

 First I am going to use exactly whta I have in the notebook and in doing so uncover any errors.
 I have a feeling there are some instances where I am not selecting only one row.

-I am gettingt this error;
+I am getting this error;

 30 files found in data/log_data
 Traceback (most recent call last):